 Highly skilled and experienced consultants are sometimes a good choice to help provide a roadmap for success.
 Sometimes an unbiased analysis provides considerations to the big picture.
 Understanding the big picture is the key to successful selection and implementation.

-Traditionally, an ERP implementation strategy would follow a vendor-driven, six-step process that looks something like this:
+Traditionally, an ERP Implementation strategy that ERP Vendors use is a nine-step process that looks much like this:

 Understanding the Big Picture and Plan Accordingly

 A proven selection and implementation methodology looks like this:

 - Educate company employees to understand how ERP Systems functions in businesses.
 Consider employing a qualified consultant to educate your employees about what the ERP System will do for and to the organization (click here to review our ERP Education).
 This allows everyone to learn and use a common terminology and puts everyone’s understanding of the business on equal terms.